 Any community or organization can experience a difficult time.
 Often, stakeholders tend to provide support in overcoming challenges.

-However, some situations require more potent interventions: when the degree of distress fails to improve, the surrounding resources reveal themselves to be insufficient, the challenges faced inhibit a community or organization’s ability to accomplish its goals and negatively affects its relationships with staff, clients, contractors, 3rd parties, and the public, professional assistance from a perfectionist may be required.
+However, some situations require more potent interventions: when the degree of distress fails to improve, the surrounding resources reveal themselves to be insufficient, the challenges faced inhibit a community or organization’s ability to accomplish its goals and negatively affects its relationships with staff, clients, contractors, 3rd parties, and the public, professional assistance from an Apollonian may be required.

-Here are some examples where we recommend consulting a perfectionist.
+Here are some examples where we recommend consulting an Apollonian.
 The community or organization suffers from: